USRSE/usrse.github.io/_posts/newsletters/2022-01-31-newsletter.md

 title: US-RSE Newsletter
 subtitle: January 2022 Newsletter
 category: newsletter
-tags: [newsletter, survey, sc22, scipy22]
+tags: [newsletter, survey, supercomputing, scipy]
 ---

 In this monthly newsletter, we share recent, current, and planned activities of the US-RSE Association, and related news that we think is of interest to US-RSE members.
 Newsletters are also available on our [website](https://us-rse.org/newsletters/) alongside the growing resources and information on the US-RSE Association.
 To receive our newsletter, join US-RSE [here](https://us-rse.org/join/).